lexical-lsp/lexical/pages/glossary.md

 LSP defines a protocol for language servers to tell clients what actions they're capable of performing, and for clients to request those actions be taken.
 See for example LSP's [CodeActionClientCapabilities interface](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#codeActionClientCapabilities).

-Because the name "code actions" are heavily tied to the semantics of LSP, Lexical defines "code mods" as the actual executable operations it can take to modify code.
-See the [Code Mods](#code-mods) section below for further details.

 ## Concepts exclusive to Lexical

 This section briefly summarizes abstractions introduced by Lexical.
 Detailed information can be found in the respective moduledocs.